 Registered Agent

 Every state has their own registered agent requirements, but generally, fulfilling this duty means the agent is required to be at a known location during business hours.
 This ensures that when legal mail is delivered, someone is always there to receive it and provide it to the relevant party.
-When you form a business, you need to list a registered agent on your state documents.

 Required by state statute, registered agents make sure service of process and other legal documents reach the businesses they’re intended for.
 They are a regulatory fail-safe.
 Many states do not require businesses to include their own contact information on formation documents and other state filings.
 Since registered agent information is required, it means there’s always a way to get legal documents into the correct hands.